Manikandaprabhu07/Portfolio-website-/README.md

 # 💼 Personal Portfolio Website

 This is a simple, clean, and responsive **single-page portfolio website** created using **HTML and CSS**.
 It showcases a developer’s profile, projects, and contact details.
-Built as part of the **CODTECH Internship Task-3**.

 ---